opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 --------------
 .. c:function:: template<typename _Tp> void deallocate(_Tp* ptr, size_t n)

-    Allocates an array of elements
+    Allocates an array of elements.

-    :param ptr: Pointer to the deallocated buffer
+    :param ptr: Pointer to the deallocated buffer.

-    :param n: The number of elements in the buffer
+    :param n: Number of elements in the buffer.

 The generic function ``deallocate`` deallocates the buffer allocated with :func:`allocate` .
 The number of elements must match the number passed to